 What Exercises Are Bad For The Lower Back?

 If you are currently experiencing back pain, please refrain from doing the following exercises:

 1. Double leg raises.
 Lifting both your legs while lying on your back does give a heck of stress to your back.
 This is why I dislike this workout from the beginning although I do not have back pain problems.
 I can feel a lot of stress on the back when lifting both legs straight up.
-Instead, trying lifting one leg at a time will help.
+Instead, trying to lift one leg at a time will help.

-3. Superman does seem a simple back exercise but it gives you the highest stress to your lower back.
+3. Superman does seem like a simple back exercise but it gives you the highest stress to your lower back.
 Try bird-dog exercise instead.

 How Long Does It Take To Strengthen Your Core?

 It is mostly depending on what type of core exercises you are doing and the right diet you are taking.
-If you do it consistently, it may take an average of between a month or two to achieve that, but not sculpted six-packs abs result!
+If you do it consistently, it may take an average of between a month or two to achieve that, but not sculpted six-pack abs result!

 Get into cardio and resistance training to build up the lean mass.
 Just like any other muscle of the body, give it a day or two for rest and repair.
 Don’t just depend on weight loss without any exercises as this will only reduce lean mass.